-Appropriate, culturally safe accessible services are an essential component of healthcare for Aboriginals and Torres Strait Islander Australians11.
-Indigenous Australians are significantly under-represented in the health workforce, which potentially contributes to inhibiting access services for some Aboriginal and Torres Strait Islander people.
+Appropriate, culturally safe accessible services are an essential component of healthcare for Aboriginals and Torres Strait Islander Australians.
+Indigenous Australians are significantly under-represented in the health workforce, which may inhibit service accessibility.

 The Indigenous workforce is essential to ensuring that the health system can address the needs of Indigenous Australians.
 Indigenous health professionals can align their unique clinical and sociocultural skills to improve patient care, improve access to services and ensure culturally appropriate care in the services that they and their non-Indigenous colleagues deliver.

-Health workforce data from 2018 identified that of the 807 active General Practitioners (GP) on the Gold Coast, 11 (1.4 per cent) identified as Aboriginal and/or Torres Strait Islander and for Specialists on the Gold Coast, 0.6 per cent identified as Aboriginal and/or Torres Strait Islander.
-Data suggest Gold Coast Aboriginal and Torres Strait Islander Health workforce representation is largely consistent with the national figures.

-National data identified in 2018, the age-standardised rate of GPs who identified as Aboriginal and/ or Torres Strait Islander was 16 per 100,000 people compared to 113 per 100,000 people among non-Indigenous Australians in 2018.
+Health workforce data from 2018 identified that of the 807 active GPs on the Gold Coast, 11 (1.4%) identified as Aboriginal and/or Torres Strait Islander, and 0.6% of specialists identified as Aboriginal and/or Torres Strait Islander.
+These data are largely consistent with the national figures; rate of GPs who identified as Aboriginal and/or Torres Strait Islander was 16 per 100,000 people, compared to 113 per 100,000 people among non-Indigenous Australians in 2018.

-11 Department of Health 2013.
+Department of Health 2013.
 National Aboriginal and Torres Strait Islander Health Plan 2013-2023.
 Canberra: Department of Health